 Jump to:

-I love how effortless this recipe is.
-A simple spice rub made with pantry staples like smoked paprika, garlic powder, and brown sugar gives the pork deep flavor while it slowly cooks to perfection in the slow cooker.
-Once it's tender, I shred it right in the pot, mix in barbecue sauce, and dinner is basically done.
-It's one of my favorite make-ahead meals for feeding a crowd because everyone can build their own sliders, and it only takes about 15 minutes of prep before the slow cooker does the rest.
+I love how effortless this recipe is, especially when I'm feeding a crowd or hosting something casual at home.
+A simple spice rub made with pantry staples like smoked paprika, garlic powder, and brown sugar gives the pork a deep smoky-sweet flavor while it slowly cooks until fall-apart tender in the slow cooker.
+Pork shoulder works especially well here because the fat and collagen break down as it cooks, which keeps the shredded pork juicy instead of dry or stringy.
+Once it's ready, I like to spoon off some of the excess grease, shred the pork right in the pot, and mix it with the barbecue sauce so the flavor stays rich and concentrated instead of watery.
+It's one of my favorite make-ahead meals because everyone can build their own sliders, just like they do with my sloppy joe sliders, and both recipes are always a hit at parties and game day gatherings.

 Ingredients